HyunCafe/odin-calculator/README.md

 * Implemented resizing features for all four corners of the calculator.
 * Styled the corners to be invisible, but to prompt the resizing cursor when hovered over.
 * Refined the logic for maximum and minimum sizes when resizing.

+#### Feb 16, 2023:
+Refactor: Refactored the code more to improve its structure and performance.
+Refactor: Further refactored the code to remove redundancies and improve its efficiency.
+Refactor: Attempted to solve bug of resizer corner options moving the mouse while resizing by trying different approaches.

+#### Feb 17, 2023:
+Doc: Fixed comments in the code for better understanding and maintenance.
+Feat: Completed the resize feature and direction to mimic windows calc, improving the calculator's functionality.
+Refactor: Deleted unneeded code lines and continued working on improving the resizer function.
+Fix: Fixed the restore function for close, adding flex display to improve its appearance and usability.
+Refactor: Simplified the code and finalized the resizer and moving logic to improve the calculator's stability and user experience.
 ------------

 ## Summary of Key Features: